ykuw2/Where2Eat/README.md

 <img width="300" height="650" alt="simulator_screenshot_40D58032-C0B0-4911-B402-4633DAA614F4" src="https://github.com/user-attachments/assets/a94893c7-4c77-43f3-9ad6-da0169d8f84f" />

-This is the view shown when loading (It is when we are searching for restaurants using MapKit and randomly selecting a restaurant from the list of multiple restaurants, if there exist).
+This is the view shown when loading (It is when we are searching for restaurants using MapKit and randomly selecting a restaurant from the list of multiple restaurants, if they exist).

 ## The SelectedView
 This is the SelectedView, and example of when it chooses a restaurant: